BUYERS GUIDE - WAGONS LARGE

-The G 300 CDI Professional Wagon is powered by the prevous six-cylinder, turbocharged diesel, but now derated to 135kW and 400Nm, coupled to a five-speed automatic and permanent all-wheel-drive with a 50:50 torque split.
+The G 300 CDI Professional Wagon was powered by the previous six-cylinder, turbocharged diesel, but derated to 135kW and 400Nm, coupled to a five-speed automatic and permanent all-wheel-drive with a 50:50 torque split.

-It comes standard with three differential locks that are selectable on the move, as well as a 'roo bar, snorkel and 16-inch black aluminium wheels.
+It came standard with three differential locks that were selectable on the move, as well as a ‘roo bar, snorkel and 16-inch black aluminium wheels.
 Other standard kit included includes a 96-litre fuel tank, two 12-volt batteries, tyre pressure monitoring, air filter restriction warning, fog lights, brake pad wear indicator for the front axle, headlight and indicator stone guards, and radiator and oil sump shields.

 Safety systems included driver and front passenger SRS airbags, anti-lock braking, Brake Assist and Electronic Stability Program (selectable on/off).
-The Wagon has four seats, with walk-through access to the luggage compartment.
+The Wagon had four seats, with walk-through access to the luggage compartment.

 List pricing was $109,900, plus on-road costs, so we reckoned you can kiss 120 grand goodbye, by the time you kept your local ‘Benz dealer well fed.
-Another serious consideration is that there's virtually no Mercedes-Benz dealership support outside major population centres.
+Another serious consideration is that there’s virtually no Mercedes-Benz dealership support outside major population centres.

 a walk-on bonnet, electric door mirrors, a roof rack, heat-insulated tinted glass behind the B-pillar, side running boards, a towbar, headlamp cleaning system, heated leather seats and a radio/CD player.